The True Meaning of Secular and Secularism

 Another erroneous belief regarding the word is that to be secular means to be tolerant, trendy or modern.
 The fact is that secular people are hardly tolerant of religious people or their beliefs.
 In today’s world, most of the attacks against religions and religious people are from secular writers who believe that religions do more harm than good to society and the influence of religions upon people should be kept under check.
 They focus upon the negative aspects of religions and their influence upon people and society and hardly show any tolerance.

 Although secularism is derived from the word secular, it has an entirely different meaning in daily usage as well as in literary usage.
 Secularism does not mean worldliness.
 Secularism is the idea or the principle that government and politics shall remain separate from religions, and the policies and programs of the government or of the people in power shall be free from the religious influence of any kind.
 In today's world, this is a desirable approach in public life, which even religious people can practice as part of their civilized behavior.

 In the ancient world, kings and emperors practiced their faiths and ruled the territories according to the scriptural injunctions which they upheld.
 In present day secular democracies, elected leaders cannot do it, at least openly.
 As part of their constitutional obligation, they have to remain impartial towards all people and keep governance separate and free from religious influence.
 In the same democracies, political parties and candidates who contest in the elections may appeal to the religious sentiments of the people to secure their support, but when they are in power, they have to keep religions out of their decisions and governance.

-Therefore, let us clear about the meaning of secular.
+Therefore, let us be clear about the meaning of secular.
 A secular person is an irreligious, worldly, materialistic person who does not believe in God or practice any religion.
 Technically, he or she is a godless person.
 Secular people may think that it is trendy to be secular, but religious people should not think so.